-Any pigmented fur likely yellow or tan
+Any pigmented fur likely apricot or red

 Did You Know?
 One of the genes that influences pigment intensity in dogs, TYR, is also responsible for intensity variation in domestic mice, cats, cattle, rabbits, and Ilamas.
 In dogs and humans, more genes are involved.